MeidoPromotionAssociation/COM3D2.HighHeel/README.md

 You can import some mods to see how they do it.

 If you have a situation where you are sinking into the ground, use offset, a positive offset will move it towards the positive Z axis (increase height off the ground).

+Although the plugin allows you to configure offsets for each scene individually, there may be multiple rooms in a scene, and KISS does not configure the correct floor height for them, so the sinking problem may not be truly solved.
+If you have a solution, please contact me.

 ### About GUI